yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/10-bridge-support/README.md

 }
 ```

-We cache that hash code in `createVisual` and use it in `updateVisual` to check for changes, and if so we update the data of the paths.
+We cache that hash code in the [createVisual](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#createVisual) method and use it in the [updateVisual](https://docs.yworks.com/yfileshtml/api/EdgeStyleBase#updateVisual) method to check for changes, and if so we update the data of the paths.

 ```
 const newGeneralPath = super.getPath(edge)!